chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

 [2025-12-09 23:45] - Updated by Junie - Error analysis
 {
-    "TYPE": "logic bug",
-    "TOOL": "run_test",
-    "ERROR": "Test assertion failed: collected 0 node IDs from root", "ROOT CAUSE": "collectNodeIds only iterates DefaultMutableTreeNode children and ignores SMTestProxy subtree when UI nodes are missing under the root.", "PROJECT NOTE": "In Test Results root, UI tree nodes may be collapsed or absent; use SMTestProxy.getChildren() for traversal when a proxy is present.", "NEW INSTRUCTION": "WHEN tree node has zero children but proxy has children THEN traverse SMTestProxy subtree to collect node IDs"
-}

-[2025-12-09 23:45] - Updated by Junie - Error analysis
-{
     "TYPE": "test assertion",
     "TOOL": "run_test",
     "ERROR": "Test failed: expected 1 node id, found 0",